SharePoint/sp-dev-docs/docs/solution-guidance/Transform-farm-solutions-to-the-SharePoint-app-model.md

 ---
-title: Transform farm solutions to the SharePoint add-in model ms.date: 11/03/2017
+title: Transform farm solutions to the SharePoint Add-in model ms.date: 11/03/2017
 ---

-# Transform farm solutions to the SharePoint add-in model
+# Transform farm solutions to the SharePoint Add-in model

-Transform or convert your farm solutions to the SharePoint add-in model.
-Learn how to convert web parts, page layouts, master pages, timer jobs, and so on to the SharePoint add-in model.
+Transform or convert your farm solutions to the SharePoint Add-in model.
+Learn how to convert web parts, page layouts, master pages, timer jobs, and so on to the SharePoint Add-in model.

 _**Applies to:** add-ins for SharePoint | SharePoint 2013 | SharePoint Online_

-If you have extended your SharePoint environment by using farm solutions and you want to migrate your extensions to the SharePoint add-in model to make your transition to SharePoint Online easier, you need to transform your farm solutions to the SharePoint add-in model.
-Transforming your farm solutions to the SharePoint add-in model involves analyzing your existing extensions, designing and developing your new add-in for SharePoint, and then testing and deploying your add-in in your production environment.
-This article describes the process and best practices to use when you transform your farm solutions to the SharePoint add-in model.
+If you have extended your SharePoint environment by using farm solutions and you want to migrate your extensions to the SharePoint Add-in model to make your transition to SharePoint Online easier, you need to transform your farm solutions to the SharePoint Add-in model.
+Transforming your farm solutions to the SharePoint Add-in model involves analyzing your existing extensions, designing and developing your new add-in for SharePoint, and then testing and deploying your add-in in your production environment.
+This article describes the process and best practices to use when you transform your farm solutions to the SharePoint Add-in model.

 ## Plan the transformation process
 <a name="sectionSection0"> </a>

-When you transform your farm solutions to the SharePoint add-in model, you want to ensure that the impact on your users is minimal.
+When you transform your farm solutions to the SharePoint Add-in model, you want to ensure that the impact on your users is minimal.
 Carefully analyze your current farm solutions, and then design your new add-in for SharePoint to meet the needs of your organization.
 We recommend the following process to ensure a successful transformation.

 1. Readiness.
 Learn about:

-	- The SharePoint add-in model, different kinds of add-ins, and hosting options.
+	- The SharePoint Add-in model, different kinds of add-ins, and hosting options.
 For more information, see  [Overview of add-ins for SharePoint](https://msdn.microsoft.com/library/office/fp179930.aspx).

 	- Remote access technologies for accessing your on-premises data.